 - Please do not send transcripts before you apply.
-If you are not yet in our system when they arrive, they may not be matched to your application, and your application will be delayed.
+If you are not yet in our records system when they arrive, they may not be matched to your application, and your application will be delayed.

-- Graduate students should contact the graduate department to determine whether the GRE or GMAT is require for their area of study.
+- Graduate students should contact the Department of their desired degree program to determine whether the GRE or GMAT is required for their area of study.

 Academic records or transcripts must be prepared in the native language and accompanied by complete, literal English translations prepared by the university’s authorized official, such as the Registrar, Rector, or Recorder.
 Grade conversions to the U.S. scale are not acceptable.
 The translation must include the names of all degrees, diplomas, and certificates as they are known in the country of origin.

 If a translation cannot be obtained by the issuing institution or appropriate government agency, a sealed copy can provide for translation.
 CSUS will provide the applicant with a sealed copy that must be delivered to the translation service.
 Upon completion the translation service will mail DIRECTLY to CSUS a sealed translation.
 Applicant is responsible for the cost of translation and postage.